-- Early Opera Company – Blow Venus & Adonis; Dido & Aeneas (Amsterdam Concertgebouw debut); Handel Solomon (for ROH)
+- Early Opera Company – Blow Venus & Adonis; Purcell Dido & Aeneas (Amsterdam Concertgebouw debut); Handel Solomon (for ROH)

 - Concerts with Ensemble Resonanz, OAE, English Concert, Philharmonie Essen and Concerto Köln

 For The Royal Opera, Covent Garden he has conducted Britten’s The Beggar’s Opera, Cavalli’s L’Ormindo to inaugurate their series at the Sam Wanamaker Playhouse at Shakespeare’s The Globe, where he returned for Luigi Rossi’s Orfeo (nominated for an Olivier Award), and Monteverdi’s Il ritorno d’Ulisse at The Roundhouse.

 Specialist early music ensembles Christian has worked with include Academy of Ancient Music, AKAMUS, English Concert, Orchestra of the Age of Enlightenment, Irish and Wroclaw Baroque orchestras.
 Alongside this work he takes a particular interest in performing Baroque and Classical repertoire with modern forces, including collaborations with Bournemouth Symphony, Ulster, Hallé, Scottish Chamber (including a recording on the Decca label with Nicola Benedetti), Swedish Chamber Orchestra, Stavanger Symphony, and Philharmonie Essen.
 He recently conducted a Messiah tour in Australia with the Tasmanian, West Australian and Adelaide Symphony Orchestras.

 His extensive discography with the Early Opera Company for the Chandos label includes their 2005 recording of Partenope which won widespread critical acclaim, and their recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editor’s Choice in Gramophone Magazine and awarded the 2008 Stanley Sadie Handel Prize.
-Further releases on the Chandos label include Eccles’ The Judgement of Paris, (awarded a Diapason D’or), Britten’s The Beggar’s Opera, and Handel’s Flavio, Alceste (winner of the Opera award in the BBC Music Magazine Awards 2013), Serse and most recently Acis & Galetea, as well as Il Trionfo del Tempo for Wigmore Live.
+Further releases include includes Il Trionfo del Tempo for Wigmore Live, Eccles’ The Judgement of Paris, (awarded a Diapason D’or), Britten’s The Beggar’s Opera, Handel’s Flavio, Alceste (winner of the Opera award in the BBC Music Magazine Awards 2013), Serse, and most recently Acis & Galetea (winner of the Opera category of the 2019 BBC Music Magazine Awards).